possKOA/RaidBot/README.md

 4. cd to the repo

+4.1 Ask me for the token in `auth.json`.

 5. Type this command `$ npm install discord.io winston –save`

 6. Now this one `$ npm install https://github.com/woor/discord.io/tarball/gateway_v6`